 The mist shutoff set point is the humidity level above which mist units are disabled.
-This parameter is only displayed if mist units are enabled (internal switch #6).
+This parameter is only displayed if mist units are enabled (internal switch #9) and if less then 2 heaters are used.
 The mist shutoff value ranges from 0 to 100% of humidity.
-To disable this function, increase the parameter value until you reach the word "no".
+Select "No" if you want to disable this function.

 - Set the function to MIST RH COMPENSATION.
-The humidity level above which mist units turn off is displayed, alternating with the letters "rH OFF". - Use the adjustment knob to set the humidity level over which the mist stage stops operating.
+The humidity level above which mist units turn off is displayed, alternating with the letters "rH OFF". - Use the adjustment knob to set the turn off level to the desired value.